 Finally, course survey results and introductory videos may help you make your choices.

 You may change course choices after your initial selection, but there are deadlines, specified on the course registration pages.
 After the deadline in Semester 2, all course choices are final.

 The Innovation-driven Entrepreneurship courses run by the Business School are relevant to all MSc Specialist Areas, and have been developed with Informatics students in mind.
 The courses are particularly relevant for students who wish to start their own business or have a general interest in entrepreneurship and business.
 The courses are delivered primarily online with face-to-face group project work.
-Information on these courses is available in leaflets (10 credit version, 20 credit version) and in Path system renderings of the course descriptors (10 credit version, 20 credit version).
+An overview of the content of these courses can be found in their DRPS course descriptors (10 credit version, 20 credit version) and the PATH system versions of the course descriptors (10 credit version, 20 credit version) have some further details.
 The two versions are similar: the main difference is just that the 20 credit version requires more work.